jameshyojaelee/PerturbFM/docs/slurm.md

 This repo includes **SLURM-first templates** under `scripts/slurm/`.
 They are intentionally generic; override resources at submit time (command-line flags take precedence over `#SBATCH` defaults).

+## Environment note (important)

+These templates assume the `perturbfm` package is importable on the compute node.
+Two safe options:
+1) install the repo in your environment (recommended): `python -m pip install -e .`
+2) run directly from a checkout by exporting `PYTHONPATH=./src` (the array template does this automatically)

 ## 1) Single-run training

 ```bash